proofdict/proofdict/public/about.md

 ## Purpose

-One word per one file
+One term per one file

 ## Add a term